mariusandra/pigeon-maps/README.md

 **zoomOnMouseWheel** - Should we zoom if you scroll over the map with the mouse wheel?
 Defaults to `true`.
 NB! `mouseEvents` must be set to `true` for this to work!

-**mouseWheelMetaText** - What text to show if trying to zoom by scrolling, but it's disabled?
+**mouseWheelWarning** - What text to show if trying to zoom by scrolling, but it's disabled?
 Defaults to `Use META+wheel to zoom!`, where `META` is automatically replaced with either "⌘" or "⊞", depending on Mac vs non-Mac.
 Set to `null` to disable.

-**metaWarningZIndex** - The `z-index` value for the meta warning.
+**warningZIndex** - The `z-index` value for the meta warning.
 Defaults to `100`

 ### Overlays